 Book shelves contain a range of brochures for local atttractions, a small selection of local OS maps and guide books, some local interest books, and a small selection of DVDs from our own collection.
 We ask that if guests borrow anything from the book shelves they return them before leaving to ensure they are available for the next guests to enjoy.
 All areas of the accomodation are pictured on the main area of the website.

-For the preparation of breakfast and snacks, the kitchenette features; a compact table top oven, small fridge, portable plug-in induction hob, toaster, kettle, and sink/drainer.
+For the preparation of breakfast and snacks, the kitchenette features; a compact table top oven with grill (there is no microwave oven), small fridge, portable plug-in induction hob, toaster, kettle, and sink/drainer.
 We include some provisions such as tea, coffee, sugar, and cleaning products.
 Seating is provided by a bistro table with two chairs.
 Guests may use alternative seating provided outside in any part of the gardens at their own risk.

 The kitchenette area has vinyl floor covering.
 Fire blanket and First Aid kit are located in the cupboard under the sink, and a small ABC fire extinguisher is located at the end of the kitchenette units.

 Shower room and WC are separate allowing two guests to use facilities simultaneously.
 All flooring is lino and a bathmat is provided, with one hand towel and one bath towel per guest.
+Extra towels are available on request.
 WC is "en suite" directly off the bedroom area, whereas the shower room is off the kitchenette area.
 The WC features a washbasin and standard height WC.
 The frosted window is a long reach over the deep window ledge.
 There is a mirror and an electric light with electric shaver point above the washbasin, and a wall mounted fan heater above the window.